Search Our Database

 innodb-4

-3. Create a dummy database with same name.
+Create a dummy database with the same name as the original one.

 innodb-5

-5. Create a dummy table same name with the corrupted table, with random structure and enable innodb engine.
+Create a dummy table with the same name as the corrupted table, using a random structure, and enable the InnoDB engine.

 innodb-6